tjira/acorn/README.md

 </p>

 <p align="center">
-Quantum Acorn, a collection of electronic structure methods compiled into a dependency-free binary.
+Quantum Acorn, a collection of electronic structure methods compiled into a small binary.
 If you are here for the educational scripts, you can find them in the education folder.
 </p>

 ## Features